-Associate Professor Bridgette Masters-Awatere is a registered practising psychologist, an academic and an advocate for the improvement of Māori health outcomes.
-Alongside her mahi in health, she has been a leader in Kaupapa Māori Psychology studies.
+Professor Bridgette Masters-Awatere is a registered practicing psychologist, an academic, and an advocate for improving Māori health outcomes.
+Alongside her mahi in health research, she has led Kaupapa Māori psychology teaching and supervision.

 Bridgette is the youngest child of Rangiamohia Whetu and Hector Masters.
 Despite her parents' experience of corporal punishment for speaking te reo at their native schools and being part of the rapid transition to urban living in the 1960s, they confidently supported Bridgette in navigating both the Pākehā and Māori worlds.
 Guided by wāhine leaders like Rahera Shortland, Linda Tuhiwai Smith, Arapera Blank, and Te Aroha Keenan, she thrived as a member of Ngā Tūmanako o Kahurangi at Auckland Girls Grammar before pursuing studies at Te Whare Wānanga o Waikato.